 Q2.
 Where did you go on your first trip, and why?

 The very first trip that I can remember was at the age of 6 or 7 years old – about 1965.
 My parents sent me on a plane from Cape Town to Durban to visit family.
 The significance was travelling on my own without adult supervision, apart from the air hostesses.
 It felt exotic enough for me, travelling to the “tropics” of KwaZulu Natal, on my own.

 The first international trip I took was with my husband to Mauritius, a tropical island off the coast of South Africa.
 The warm Indian Ocean, with its beautiful beaches, coral reefs and exotic flair of Indian, Chinese, and African heritage was so appealing to us.
 We thought this would be the only international trip we could ever afford.

 Q3.
 How would you describe your travel style?

-We love off the beaten path destinations, sprinkled with some adventure.
-Having said that we have been known to explore cities as well, to absorb a touch of different culture.
+We love off-the-beaten-path destinations, sprinkled with some adventure.
+Having said that we have been known to explore cities as well, to absorb a touch of a different culture.

 Q4.
 What do you love most about travelling?
 And what drives you crazy?

 The thrill of the unknown as you step onto new soil in a country to discover different cultures, foods, and beliefs is what makes me enjoy travel.
 I love absorbing that experience.